c86amik/spring-apache-kafka-producer-masterclass/README.md

 # spring-apache-kafka-producer-masterclass

-## A good understanding of the usage of Apache Kafka with Spring Boot for consuming messages as published in the Topic
+## A good understanding of the usage of Apache Kafka with Spring Boot for publishing messages  in the Topic

 ### Software Required
 * [Java 1.8](https://www.oracle.com/in/java/technologies/javase/javase-jdk8-downloads.html)